wxg4net/awesome-revelation/README.md

 It is modified from the original revelation.lua.

 ##Changes from the original revelation
+* Support awesome 3.5 or later

-* add support of multiple screens.
+* Add support of multiple screens.
 Now the revelation will be trigged on the on the multiple screens at the same time.

-* The way of select and active the client was changed.
-The previous movement by the keystroke "j,h,k,l" was deprecated and is replaced by the same way in the module hint.
+* The way of selecting and activing  the client was changed.
+Navigating clients by the keys "j,h,k,l"  and then selecting the client by key "Enter" was deprecated.
+Now the ways of selecting and activing is the same to the way in the module hint.

+* Add zoom mode.
+Add the function of zooming the client by pressing the right button of the mouse.

+* The unwanted clients can be excluded by rules.

 ## Use